gabriella-martin/Interactive-Dashboard/README.md

 <h1 align="center">Interactive Dashboard</h1>

-To view the dashboard with dummy data for privacy, please go to this [link](https://gabriella-martin-interactive-dashboard-welcome-9hpibj.streamlit.app/)
+*To view the auto-updating & interactive dashboard with dummy data for privacy, please go to this [link](https://gabriella-martin-interactive-dashboard-welcome-9hpibj.streamlit.app/), please first read the disclaimer below*

-<h4 align="left">Languages and Technologies</h4>
+***Disclaimer**: I use Streamlit Community Cloud (free) to host this project, as this is a free hosting service, the speed can be slightly slow, but streamlit was used to greatly simplify the front-end coding without sacrificing on aesthetics and allow me to focus on the back-end core of this project*

+---

+**Technologies Used**: Python, Git, API's, Apple Shortcuts,  Pandas, Streamlit & Plotly

 <div align="left">
 	<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original-wordmark.svg" height="60" width="60"   />